hwangsab/EE-399-HW1/README.md

 that best fits a given dataset.
 Additionally, it generates a 2D error landscape by sweeping through different values of the function parameters and fixing two parameters at a time.

+The models for this assignment are fit to the data with the least-squares error:
 $$E=\sqrt{(1/n)\sum_{j=1}^{n}(f(x_j)-y_j)^2}$$

+and have the function structure:
 $$f(x)=Acos(Bx)+Cx+D$$

-The Python code performs a simple linear regression analysis on a dataset containing the heights and weights of individuals.
-It uses the scikit-learn library to fit a linear model to the data and make predictions on new data.
-The accuracy of the model is evaluated using the mean squared error and the coefficient of determination.
+The accompanying Python code performs optimization and machine learning on the models, of which the accuracy of them are then evaluated using the least squared error calculations.

 ## Introduction and Overview:
 Linear regression is a popular statistical method used to model the relationship between two variables.